 The Olympics party printables at Birds Party are adorable, my favorite being the invitations that look like event tickets.
 You could probably make your own if you’re handy with Illustrator of Photoshop.
 And you’ll find even more ideas at Hostess With the Mostess (of course).

 You don’t have to spend a ton of energy and time to get the theme across.
 Something a simple as these Olympics cupcake toppers found at Shelterrific (one of my long-time favorite design blogs!) are pretty darn cool.
 Time spent = 12 seconds.
 Unless you make your own cupcakes.
 You can find them and other sporty party supplies at Fancy Flours.
 Also search “Fourth of July” for lots of USA themed items at any party store.

 We’re pretty much in love with Tiny Me’s set of free Olympics printables for kids that we featured recently–especially the Opening Ceremonies Bingo, which is so clever.

-national flags.
+For more printables, check out the printable Olympics photo booth props at Paper and Cake from mustaches (Mark Spitz?) to medals, a palace guard hat, and national flags.
 There are also signs and a pennant banner you can personalize . ($9.95 for the whole set.)